Polynomial functions over bounded distributive lattices: Technicalities and proofs

-\begin{proof} By Lemmas~\ref{wlpHomogeneous}, \ref{lemma:new}, and \ref{Hor-Min-Hom}, it follows that the conditions are necessary.
+\begin{proof} By Lemmas~\ref{wlpHomogeneous}, \ref{lemma:MinMaxIdem}, and \ref{Hor-Min-Hom}, it follows that the conditions are necessary.

 To prove the converse claim, we make use of Lemma~\ref{lemma:strSIdem}.
 Let $C$ be the class of order-preserving functions $f\colon L^n\to L$ $(n\geqslant 1)$ satisfying the conditions of the proposition.
 By Proposition~\ref{prop:unaryHorizontalPoly}, $C$ satisfies condition $(i)$ of Lemma~\ref{lemma:strSIdem}.
-To complete the proof, it is enough to show that (\ref{eq:horizontal}), its dual, and (\ref{eq:idempotency}) are preserved under substituting constants for variables, since then condition $(ii)$ of Lemma~\ref{lemma:strSIdem} will be also fulfilled.
-So suppose that $f\colon L^{n}\rightarrow L$ satisfies (\ref{eq:horizontal}), its dual, and (\ref{eq:idempotency}).
+To complete the proof, it is enough to show that (\ref{eq:horizontal}), its dual, and (\ref{eq:idempotency}) are preserved under substituting constants for $n-1$ variables, since then condition $(ii)$ of Lemma~\ref{lemma:strSIdem} will be also fulfilled.
+Thus, take $f\colon L^{n}\rightarrow L$ satisfying (\ref{eq:horizontal}), its dual, and (\ref{eq:idempotency}).

-Let $k\in [n]$ and $a\in L$.
-To see that $f_k^a$ satisfies (\ref{eq:idempotency}), just note that if $c\in [f_k^a(\overline{0}), f_k^a(\overline{1})]$ then, by (\ref{eq:horizontal}) and its dual,
+Let $k\in [n]$ and $\vect{a}\in L^n$.
+To see that $f_{-k}^{\vect{a}}$ satisfies (\ref{eq:idempotency}), just note that if $c\in [f_{-k}^{\vect{a}}(0), f_{-k}^{\vect{a}}(1)]$ then, by (\ref{eq:horizontal}) and its dual,

-The proof that $f_k^a$ satisfies (\ref{eq:horizontal}) follows exactly the same steps as in the proof of Proposition \ref{cor:HorizontalPoly2}.
+The proof that $f_{-k}^{\vect{a}}$ satisfies (\ref{eq:horizontal}) follows exactly the same steps as in the proof of Proposition \ref{cor:HorizontalPoly2}.
 The dual claim follows similarly. \end{proof}

 We can now provide a proof of the Main Theorem.